gvanem/Dump1090/README.md

     * `c:\dev\Dump1090\src> make -f Makefile.Windows CC=cl` (or `CC=clang-cl`).
   * Or using Visual Studio tools:
     * `c:\dev\Dump1090\src> msbuild -p:Configuration=Release -p:Platform="x86" Dump1090.sln`.
-    * or start the Visual Studio IDE, open `Dump1090.sln`, right-click and `Build Solution`. <br>
+    * or start the Visual Studio IDE, open `Dump1090.sln`, right-click and `Build Solution`. <nl>
-      The project may have to be retargeted. *Devenv* would do this automatically and print <br>
+      The project may have to be retargeted. *Devenv* would do this automatically and print <nl>
       `Configuration 'Release|x64': changing Platform Toolset to 'v143' (was 'v142')` when finished.

 ## Normal usage